 We have only recently been spending quite a bit of time exploring the area around Hudson Yards.
-We love the High Line and the whole area is a really great place to spend some time and there is a lot to see.
+We love the High Line and all the surrounding attractions.
+It’s a really great place to spend some time and there is a lot to see and do – including a shopping mall.

 Long before Hudson Yards became Manhattan’s newest cultural center, it was an abandoned elevated railway under which the Long Island Railroad stored trains that weren’t in use.
 Fast forward to the current day and you have 28 acres of newly developed living, shopping, entertainment, culture, dining, and outdoor space.
 And it’s worth checking out.
 It’s easy to spend an entire day exploring the best things to do in Hudson Yards and here are a few must-sees along the way.